directus-labs/guest-authoring/integrating-melisearch-indexing-in-solidStart-and-directus/index.md

   })
 }
 ```

 The `articles.items.create` action hook triggers after item creation.
-The `meta` object contains the new item's key (ID) and other fields in its payload property.
-By setting the `objectID` to the Directus item id, we ensure accurate referencing and management in Meilisearch.
+The `meta` object contains the new item's `key` (ID) and other fields in its `payload` property.
+By setting the `objectID` to the Directus item `id`, we ensure accurate referencing and management in Meilisearch.

 ### Updating Items in Index